What is Grace?

 “Grace is the opposite of karma, which is all about getting what you deserve.
 Grace is getting what you don’t deserve.”

 None of these is true grace.
 God being kind to you is mercy, but not grace.
 The two are not interchangeable.
-When the person says “Grace is getting what you don’t deserve.” that is a actually a description of salvation but it is not “xaris” grace.
+When the person says “Grace is getting what you don’t deserve.” that is actually a description of salvation but it is not “xaris” grace.
 The modern church has changed the meaning of grace to line up with how we dispense societal “grace”.
-When someone fails us we say that we are “giving grace” as if it’s a pardon.
-This is kindness, empathy, or forgiveness but not what God says grace is.
+When someone fails us, we say that we are “giving grace” as if it’s a pardon.
+This is kindness, empathy, or forgiveness, but not what God says grace is.

 Here’s a quote from my good friend Dr. Gary Hill that I think brings important context.